 What is press forging?

 Press forging is a variation on the forging process.
-Rather than the metal workpiece being ‘hit’ with a single or multiple blows, the forming process is more akin to the kneading of bread.
-A high power press is used to squeeze the metal in to a new shape or section size.
+Rather than the metal workpiece being ‘hit’ with a single or multiple blow, the forming process is more akin to the kneading of bread.
+A high-power press is used to squeeze the metal into a new shape or section size.
 Press forging is most commonly used as the first shaping process of large, cast ingots to close-up any internal voids and make a bar more suitable for further forging.
 After press forging, the metal workpiece will normally be returned to a reheat furnace, to bring it up to temperature ready for hammer or die forging.

 Got any more questions?
 Get in Touch